Generic Name: interferon alfa-2b (IN ter FEAR on AL fa 2b)

 What other drugs will affect interferon alfa-2b?

 This list is not complete.
-Other drugs may interact with interferon alfa-2b, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect interferon alfa-2b, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about interferon alfa-2b